sborkows/ptf/README.md

 ## Pluggable packet manipulation module

-By default, `ptf` uses `Scapy` as a packet manipulation module (its implementation is in file `/src/ptf/packet_scapy.py`), but it can also operate on a different one.
+By default, `ptf` uses `Scapy` as a packet manipulation module, but it can also operate on a different one.

-In order to make it work, such module **must define/implement the same symbols**, as defined in `Scapy` implementation of packet.
+Such module **must define/implement the same symbols**, as defined in `Scapy` implementation of packet.
 Most of them are just names of most common frame headers (Ether, IP, TCP, UDP, ...).

+The default implementation can be found in file [/src/ptf/packet_scapy.py](/src/ptf/packet_scapy.py).
+It can be used as a reference when implementing own version.

 To use other packet manipulation module, one needs to provide it as an argument `-pmm` or `--packet-manipulation-module` when running